microsoft/app-camp/docs/new-adventure/01-create-app.md

 ## Exercise 2: Install Teams Toolkit and prerequisites

+!!! warning "Attention Build 2023 workshop and lab attendees"
+    Start here once you have a Microsoft 365 developer subscription login.

+    Visual Studio Code and NodeJS 18.x have already been installed on your computer, so you can skip to [Step 3](/app-camp/new-adventure/01-create-app/#step-3-install-teams-toolkit).

 You can complete these labs on a Windows, Mac, or Linux machine, but you do need the ability to install the prerequisites.
 If you are not permitted to install applications on your computer, you'll need to find another machine (or virtual machine) to use throughout the workshop.

 ### Step 1: Install Visual Studio Code